iluwatar/java-design-patterns/registry/README.md

   - Dependency management
   - Enterprise patterns
   - Instantiation
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Registry Design Pattern

-To centralize the creation and management of a global set of objects, providing a single point of access and ensuring controlled instantiation.
+Registry Design Pattern centralizes the creation and management of a global set of objects, providing a single point of access and ensuring controlled instantiation.

 ## Detailed Explanation of Registry Pattern with Real-World Examples